Eldri Louise Dieson papers

 In the fall of 1965 Dieson took the post of Field Consultant for the Southern Region for the YWCA of the U.S.A.
 In this capacity she advised YWCAs in thirteen southern states on all aspects of program and administration.
 Dieson retired from the YWCA circa 1971.

 Eldri Dieson died in Hennepin, Minnesota in 1994.

 2.188 linear feet (5 containers)

 YWCA executive and overseas official.
 The Eldri Dieson Papers consist of biographical materials, correspondence, diaries, memorabilia, newspaper clippings, photographs, research notes, and scrapbooks primarily related to Dieson's work for the YWCA of the U.S.A.
 The bulk of the papers focus on Dieson's work for the YWCA's Foreign Division in Japan and in Chile.

 Immediate Source of Acquisition

-Additional material was donated by Aletha Solter, Dieson's grand-niece in 2019.
+Additional material was donated by Aletha Solter, Dieson's grand-niece in 2013 and 2019.

 - Finding Aid to the Eldri Louise Dieson papers